Museum of the work of San Lorenzo Maggiore and Archaeological Excavations

 A real archaeological area about 10 meters deep.
 Inside the eighteenth-century cloister part of the macellum, the Roman market, is visible.

 The lower levels of the excavation highlight the complex structure of the entire area, a series of nine shops, each consisting of two barrel-vaulted rooms open to the street, where commercial and artisanal activities took place.

-With the advent of Charles I of Anjou, the Basilica was the first church to be rebuilt according to the unmistakable French Gothic style, introduced by the workers following Charles I. The current plan of the Basilica has a single large central nave, Apse and 23 side chapels.
+In the San Lorenzo museum complex there is also the Basilica of San Lorenzo, one of the oldest in Naples.
+With the advent of Charles I of Anjou , the Basilica was the first church to be rebuilt according to the unmistakable French Gothic style , introduced by the workers following Charles I. The current plan of the Basilica has a single large central nave, Apse and 23 side chapels.

-In the middle of the east side of the cloister is the entrance to the Chapter Hall, enriched by a Gothic portal from the second quarter of the fourteenth century, flanked by splendid four-lancet windows and surmounted by a low arched lunette.
+In the middle of the east side of the cloister there is the entrance to the Chapter Hall , enriched by a Gothic portal from the second quarter of the fourteenth century, flanked by splendid four-light windows and surmounted by a low-arched lunette.

-Consisting of a grandiose rectangular room, an elegant Swabian-era vestibule which, according to Celano, was once frescoed like the cloister.
-The frescoes on the walls and vaults date back to the early 1600s: they were painted by Luigi Rodriguez, during the reign of Philip III, on behalf of the viceroy Ferdinando Ruiz di Castro and Andrada.
+The Sala delle Virtù by Luigi Rodriguez is made up of a grandiose rectangular room, an elegant Swabian-era vestibule which, according to Celano, was once frescoed like the cloister.
+The frescoes on the walls and vaults date back to the early 1600s : they were painted by Luigi Rodriguez , during the reign of Philip III, on behalf of the viceroy Ferdinando Ruiz di Castro and Andrada.